niclasmattsson/ClimateCalculator/README.md

 ### Advanced mode

 Click the cogwheel in the upper right to find the toggle for advanced mode.
 In advanced mode, you can design individual CO<sub>2</sub> emission pathways for major regions of the world.
+In a future version of ClimateCalculator you will be able to design pathways for methane and nitrous oxide as well but this feature has not yet been enabled.
+(But you can currently select alternative pathways for non-CO<sub>2</sub> gases according to preset SSP scenarios using the dropdown menu "Base scenario".)

 ## How the model works